Find out how to manage and reduce your stress levels while studying.

 - After the exam don’t stress out about what has passed.
 Reflect on what you can learn from the experience and move on.

-- If the stress you are experiencing relates to other things in your life — difficulties at home, relationship or financial problems — talking to someone may be useful.
+- If the stress you are experiencing relates to other things in your life — difficulties at home, relationships or financial problems — talking to someone may be useful.
 Talk to your tutors and explain the situation.
-It may be possible to get an extension of time or to apply for special consideration.
+It may be possible to get an extension of time or to apply for Special consideration.

 Looking for one-on-one advice?

 Get tailored advice from an Academic Skills adviser by booking an individual appointment, or get quick advice from one of our Academic Writing Tutors in our online drop-in sessions.